 Brooklyn’s Paulie Gee’s is hosting a new pop-up with Edith’s, a Jewish deli that’s serving pizza bagels, latke BEC sandwiches, challah knots, and more from this popular Greenpoint pizza place.
 You can try their baked goods, plus things like smoked fish and cream cheese for takeout or on Paulie Gee’s outdoor patio every Thursday through Sunday through October.

-This nomadic burger joint has already hosted pop-ups at spots like Marshall Stack, Ray’s, and Smile To-Go this summer, and their cheeseburgers photos look disturbingly delicious.
-You can choose whether you want a single or double-patty burger, but both options will always come loaded with caramelized onions and a cascading waterfall of melted cheddar cheese.
+Gotham Burger Social Club is serving its fantastic burgers at various places around NYC.
+You can choose whether you want a single or double-patty burger, both of which come loaded with caramelized onions and a cascading waterfall of melted cheddar cheese.
 Check their Instagram to find out where they’ll be popping up next.

 City Winery Pop Up